 Net Zero Technology Drives Green Competitiveness: AI Carbon Management Company Cedars Digital Joins Taiwan Net Zero Emission Association

 TAIPEI, Aug.
-29, 2024 /PRNewswire/ -- AI carbon management company Cedars Digital has officially joined the Taiwan Net Zero Emission Association (TNZEA).
-The TNZEA was co-founded by the Taiwan Institute for Sustainable Energy (TAISE) and 33 publicly listed companies in Taiwan, dedicated to promoting collaboration among industry, government, and academia to achieve the net-zero emission target by 2050.
+29, 2024 /PRNewswire/ -- Cedars Digital has officially joined the Taiwan Net Zero Emission Association (TNZEA) as the first multinational company in the Asia-Pacific region to focus on AI carbon management.
+This association was co-founded by the Taiwan Institute for Sustainable Energy (TAISE) and 33 publicly listed companies in Taiwan, aiming to promote public-private partnerships and achieve the net-zero emission target by 2050.

+Eugene Chien, Chairman of the Taiwan Net Zero Emission Association, remarked, "Since its establishment, the association has been dedicated to supporting member companies in achieving net-zero goals through dialogue, education, and active participation in all office operations and service or production sites."
+He also expressed gratitude for Cedars Digital's commitment to further actions toward net-zero emissions, stating, "I am confident that Cedars Digital's participation in the association will enhance collaboration and innovation with other member companies, leading to greater benefits."
+Furthermore, he added, "As the first multinational company in the Asia-Pacific region specializing in carbon management, Cedars Digital can play a crucial role by providing carbon emission calculation and carbon asset management services."

-In the face of global climate change challenges, carbon reduction has shifted from international initiatives to local actions.
-The World Bank Group's report on "Current Status and Trends of Carbon Pricing 2024" includes Taiwan's carbon pricing policy among the 75 global emission trading systems (ETS) and carbon tax mechanisms currently in place.
-The Ministry of the Environment is also developing a "Cap and Trade" carbon trading system, referencing the European Union's model, which will run parallel to the "carbon fee" system in the future.
-For companies to move toward net-zero emissions, they need carbon inventory data as a foundation to identify emission hotspots and enhance green competitiveness.
+Faced with global climate change challenges, carbon reduction is shifting from international efforts to regional actions.
+The World Bank Group's report on "Current Status and Trends of Carbon Pricing in 2024" indicates that Taiwan's carbon pricing policy is included in 75 international emission trading systems (ETS) and carbon tax mechanisms.
+The Japanese Ministry of the Environment reported a decrease in carbon dioxide emissions from 11.64 tons in the previous year to 11.35 tons in fiscal 2023, marking a record low; however, there is still a distance to the government's target of a 46% reduction by 2030.
+For companies to move toward net-zero emissions, carbon inventory data must serve as a foundation to identify emission hotspots and enhance green competitiveness.

 In this context, Cedars Digital has aligned with international carbon reduction policies and collaborated with carbon verification agencies to develop the "AI Carbon Management Platform, CarbonM."
-This platform empowers companies to simultaneously conduct greenhouse gas inventories and calculate product carbon footprints.
-By utilizing AI technology, it recommends corresponding carbon coefficients, reduces the difficulty of finding carbon coefficients, and lowers the error rate of manual greenhouse gas emission calculations.
-Platform users can centrally collect and manage carbon-related data, significantly reducing verification time and costs, shortening market-standard working hours, and generating third-party certified carbon inventory reports.
+This platform enables companies to simultaneously conduct greenhouse gas inventories and calculate the carbon footprint of their products.
+By utilizing AI technology, it recommends appropriate carbon coefficients, reduces the difficulty of searching for carbon coefficients, and lowers the error rate of manual greenhouse gas emission calculations.
+Users of the platform can centrally collect and manage carbon-related data, significantly reducing verification time and costs, shortening market-standard working hours, and generating third-party certified carbon inventory reports.
 This supports intelligent transformation for companies, improves internal carbon BOM databases, and provides a foundation for developing future carbon reduction strategies.
-In the future, Cedars Digital will also offer consulting services to companies, assisting in building low-carbon energy management, optimizing green energy portfolios, and supporting carbon credit applications to create long-term green economic value.
+In the future, Cedars Digital will also offer consulting services for companies, assisting in building low-carbon energy management, optimizing green energy, and supporting carbon credit applications to create sustainable economic value.

 About Cedars Digital